for Treatment(800) 429-7690

 Suicide Prevention Help and Resources

-Written by Peter Brooke
+Written by Chloe Nicosia

 Suicide is a tragedy that impacts the families of tens of thousands of people in the U.S. on an annual basis.
 Specifically, the National Institute of Mental Health cites suicide as the cause of death for more than 40,000 Americans yearly.
 Despite its devastating toll, suicide can be prevented under the right circumstances.